Skip to content

 FieldTypeFormatDescription

-requestHashstringbytes32 hexHash of the validation request
+requestHashstringbytes32 hexHash of the validation request (from on-chain contract)

 agentIdnumberuint256Agent token ID